marcmortensen/cellCounter/README.md

 1. rename .env_example to .env and check the compulsory properties and optionals are for the algorithm to run.
 1. place the needed configurations into the .env file *you might need to comment some lines*
 1. run "npm start"
-1. examine the results, you are now free to touch stuff like FILTER_MIN_SIZE or FILTER_GAUSS_SIGMAto have better results depending on your data.
+1. examine the results, you are now free to touch stuff like FILTER_MIN_SIZE or FILTER_GAUSS_SIGMA to have better results depending on your data.

  ## I want to add a new algorithm to run, how can I?